smacademic/project-bdf/docs/TranscriptionRequestGuide.md

 ## Image description

-Steps for requesting an image description
+Steps for requesting an image description:

 - Find a submission/post to describe
 - Mention Textify by typing the username `u/TextifyReddit`